kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Kora's transparency helps here.

-## Spring and Micronaut Are Not "Wrong" for Having More Layers
+## Spring and Micronaut Are Not "Wrong" for Having More Layers { #spring-and-micronaut }

 A balanced comparison matters.